-In addition to her role as a local MP, Helen has served as Minister of State for Health and Social Care since October 2022, a role she also served in between 2020 and 2021.
+In addition to her role as a local MP, Helen has served as Shadow Secretary of State for Transport since July 2024.

-Helen served on the House of Commons Health Select Committee from June 2015 to May 2017, and formerly chaired the All Party Parliamentary Groups for Mental Health, and Fruit and Vegetable Farmers.
+Before taking a position on the frontbench, Helen served on the House of Commons Health Select Committee from June 2015 to May 2017, and formerly chaired the All Party Parliamentary Groups for Mental Health, and Fruit and Vegetable Farmers.

 Biography